Rigid inflatable boat: Tubes

 The tubes are usually constructed and then partitioned with separate chambers to reduce the effect of a puncture, each with a valve to add or remove air and more recently pressure release valves.
 Larger boats (7m+) have six or more chambers with a valve and pressure release for each chamber.
-The more chambers a boat has the more redundancy the boat is considered to have.
-This is because if only one chamber is damaged then the impact the damage has on the boat is much less.
-In recent years tubes tend to be fitted with both valves and pressure relief valves as temperature increases the air inside the tube expands and the pressure release valves will open.
+If only one of these chambers is punctured, the rest of the chambers will still provide buoyancy, providing redundancy.
+In recent years, tubes tend to be fitted with both valves and pressure relief valves.
+As temperature increases, the air inside the tube expands, opening the pressure release valves.
 This prevents the tubes bursting from overpressure.
 Common materials for the tubes are Hypalon and PVC (Polyvinyl chloride), though some manufacturers use PU (Polyurethane).

 Hypalon

-Chlorosulfonated Polyethylene(csm) registered under trade name hypalon.
+Chlorosulfonated Polyethylene(csm) registered under the trade name hypalon.

 Tubes made of hypalon (csm/cr) are easy to manufacture and can be repaired with simple puncture repair kits.
 Hypalon (csm) is not airtight and so must be combined with neoprene (cr) when used to build tubes.
 Tubes made with Hypalon and Neoprene layers can last up to twice as long as PVC tubes and have been known to last over 20 years.
 Hypalon is probably the most popular material used for the construction of RIBs manufactured in the UK.

 Polyvinyl chloride

 As a material for building tubes, polyvinyl chloride (PVC) has the disadvantage of lacking flexibility.
 To make it supple, an additive is used with the polymer.
 This additive vaporizes as the material ages, making the PVC brittle and allowing it to crack.
 A PVC tube is the cheapest option and can last approximately 10–15 years.

 PVC does have some advantages, it is cheap, it can be welded, and it is guaranteed for longer than hypalon.
 PVC RIBs are usually very well made and with welded seams they are less prone to blowouts and leaks.

-A newer form of PVC has made its way in to production.
+A newer form of PVC has made its way into production.
 Known as valmex it is said to have a blackout layer on the inside to reduce UV damage to the adhesives usually used to fix tubes to the hulls and various other parts.